 PUBLIC HEARING NOTICE NOTICE IS HEREBY G

-PUBLIC HEARING NOTICE NOTICE IS HEREBY GIVEN to the residents of City of Rice Lake that the PLANNING COMMISSION will be conducting a PUBLIC HEARING on Tuesday, May 16th, 2023 at 6:00 pm to consider a REZONE and INTERIM USE PERMIT application for Mike Saline.
-The request is to rezone to Commercial North and to allow for expanded outdoor storage for landscaping business materials.
-The property address, 5108 Rice Lake Rd, Parcel #520-0015-00235, is located at the northeast corner of Rice Lake Rd and West Tischer Rd.
-The Public Hearing will be at the Rice Lake City Hall; 4107 West Beyer Road; Rice Lake, Minnesota 55803.
-The Planning Commission will view the property prior to the hearing date.
-Carley Hungerford Zoning Official (April 29, 2023) 218343
+PUBLIC HEARING NOTICE NOTICE IS HEREBY GIVEN to the residents of the City of Rice Lake that the PLANNING COMMISSION will be conducting a PUBLIC HEARING on Tuesday, May 16th, 2023 at 6:00 pm for public comment on proposed revisions to Ordinance #22.
+The Draft language is available by request at Rice Lake City Hall or available on our website.
+The Public Hearing will be held at Rice Lake City Hall; 4107 W Beyer Rd, Rice Lake, Minnesota 55803.
+Carley Hungerford Zoning Official (May 3, 2023) 220293